Patrice Lumumba: Commemoration and official tributes

-In 1961 Adoula became Prime Minister of the Congo.
+In 1961, Adoula became Prime Minister of the Congo.
 Shortly after assuming office he went to Stanleyville and laid a wreath of flowers at an impromptu monument established for Lumumba.
 After Tshombe became Prime Minister in 1964, he also went to Stanleyville and did the same.
-On 30 June 1966, Mobutu rehabilitated Lumumba's image and proclaimed him a "national hero".
-He declared a series of other measures meant to commemorate Lumumba, though few of these were ever executed aside from the release of a banknote with his visage the subsequent year.
+On 30 June 1966, Mobutu—who was blamed for facilitating his killing—rehabilitated Lumumba's image and proclaimed him a Congolese hero.
+Specifically, at a ceremony featuring African leaders Kenneth Kaunda and Julius Nyerere, Mobutu said: Glory and honor to the illustrious Congolese, the great African, the first martyr of our independence, Patrice Emery Lumumba, who fell victim to colonial machinations.
+In the name of the government, we officially proclaim him a national hero.
+(Note: In French: "Gloire et honneur à l'illustre Congolais, au grand Africain, au premier martyr de notre indépendance, Patrice Emery Lumumba, tombé victime des machinations colonialistes.
+Au nom du gouvernement, nous le proclamons officiellement en ce tour héros national... ")Mobutu declared a series of other measures meant to commemorate Lumumba, though few of these were ever executed aside from the release of a banknote with his visage the subsequent year.
 This banknote was the only paper money during Mobutu's rule that bore the face of a leader other than the incumbent president.
-In following years state mention of Lumumba declined and Mobutu's regime viewed unofficial tributes to him with suspicion.
+In the following years, state mentions of Lumumba declined and Mobutu's regime viewed unofficial tributes to him with suspicion.
 Following Laurent-Désiré Kabila's seizure of power in the 1990s, a new line of Congolese francs was issued bearing Lumumba's image.
+In 1961, a street in Belgrade was named after Lumumba.

 In January 2003, Joseph Kabila, who succeeded his father as president, inaugurated a statue of Lumumba.
 In Guinea, Lumumba was featured on a coin and two regular banknotes despite not having any national ties to the country.
 This was an unprecedented occurrence in the modern history of national currency, as images of foreigners are normally reserved only for specially-released commemorative money.
 As of 2020, Lumumba has been featured on 16 different postage stamps.
 Many streets and public squares around the world have been named after him.
 The Peoples' Friendship University of Russia in Moscow (then Peoples' Friendship University of the USSR) was renamed "Patrice Lumumba Peoples' Friendship University" in 1961.
 It was renamed again in 1992 and back in 2023.
 In 2013, the planned community of Lumumbaville was named after him.